Shana12345/LatestDocker/README.md

 Here shows what each Services do.
 Service_1 is the frontend and output Service_4 to the screen.
 Service_2 hold the first part of the data, and Service_3 holds the second part of the data.
-Service_4 grab both data from Service_2 and Service_3, combines they accordingly.
+Service_4 grab both data from Service_2 and Service_3, combines them accordingly.

 ![process2](/images/process2.PNG)